isc-projects/kea/doc/sphinx/arm/config-backend.rst

 of the Kea server instance.
 The tags of the DHCPv4 and DHCPv6 servers are independent in the database, i.e. the same server tag can be created for the DHCPv4 and the DHCPv6 server respectively.
-The value is configured using ``server-tag`` parameter in the Dhcp4 or Dhcp6 scope.
+The value is configured using the ``server-tag`` parameter in the Dhcp4 or Dhcp6 scope.
 The current server-tag can be checked with the ``server-tag-get`` command.

 The server definition, which consists of the server tag and the server